As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Bass traps should be placed leaving a small gap from the wall for increasing their effectiveness.
 You can also build super chunk bass traps which are the best but end up being more costly.

 Should you build triangular or rectangular bass traps?

-Each has its purpose and has to primarily do with where they are going to be installed.
-For tri-corners, you will want to build triangular traps which will cover them nicely.
+Each has its purpose and has to primarily do with where it is going to be installed.
+For tri-corners, you will want to build triangular traps that will cover them nicely.
 For other places in the room, the rectangular ones are the ones to go for.

 Is it possible to build DIY Bass Traps without wooden frames?